apache/tvm/docs/langref/relay/type_system.rst

 Tensor Type
 ~~~~~~~~~~~

-A concrete TensorType in Relay, see tvm/relay/type.h for more details.
+A concrete TensorType in Relay, see `tvm/relay/type.h` for more details.

-This is the type assigned to tensor's with a known dype and shape.
+This is the type assigned to tensor's with a known dtype and shape.
 For
 example a tensor of `float32` and `(5, 5)`.

-Tensor values in Relay are typed with tensor types.
-A tensor type is
-parametrized by a data type, and shape.
 The data type must be a base
-type as enforced by the kind checking rules described in TODO.
+type as enforced by the kind checking rules described below.

-This restriction importantly means

-The shape may be any valid Relay shape as described in the below
-section on shapes.
+The shape may be any valid Relay shape as described in the below section on shapes.

 See :py:class:`~tvm.relay.ty.TensorType` for its definition and documentation.